New Hires & Payroll

 Separate from the I-9 process, you must bring in your social security card as part of the employment process to comply with IRS regulations and the Affordable Care Act.
 If you are a foreign national, then additional paperwork will be required.

 The University of Pennsylvania does not issue paper checks as a form of payment from payroll.
 In its place, you can either choose to have funds directly deposited into your US bank account, or the University will issue you an Aline Paycard that is loaded with your net pay on each payment date, and can be used where debit cards are accepted.
 The paycard will be issued to you automatically when your information is loaded into the payroll system.

 If you wish to have direct deposit, you may link to the U@Penn site here, and click on “Enroll in or Update Direct Deposit” in the “My Pay” section of the page (click here for screenshot).

-Entering your Payroll Information – eTimeSheets
+Logging your Hours Worked – eTimeSheets

 eTimesheets is a web-based application that enables non-exempt employees (including Workstudy Students/Student Workers) to submit time sheets electronically.
 This application was developed from the School of Arts and Sciences electronic timesheet system and enhanced to support University-wide adoption. eTimeSheets streamlines workflow, while providing a number of benefits to faculty, staff, and students.
 Please note that some Workstudy Students/Student Workers will not be eligible to use the eTimeSheets system.